"One of my favorite places in Kyoto is the bamboo forest in Arashiyama. The bamboo stalks are formidable in size: as large as an arm, nothing like

 traditional Japanese arts, particularly ikebana.
 Upon her return to the States, she studied

-and practiced Zen and Tibetan Buddhism, and began ikebana instruction under the direction
+and practiced Zen and Tibetan Buddhism, and began ikebana instruction under the

-Flowers: Reflections on Ikebana and Buddhism.
+are Flowers: Reflections on Ikebana and Buddhism.

 Joan is currently working on a book about the Saigoku Kannon Pilgrimage in Japan.
 She